2016

 In attempt to dismantle child labor practices, Anuradha began with a bold, three-pronged approach that involved whistle-blowing on the brick kiln managers who employ children, rescuing the children outright, and pressing government officials to follow through on their civic duty to uphold the human rights outlined the constitution.
 She held peaceful demonstrations, “created a lot of noise,” and made sure the local media were there to capture the story.
 Coming from the untouchable class herself, it was not surprising, that she was threatened every step of the way.

-AVANI organization, Anuradha has facilitated the rescue of 341 child laborers, provided 5,604 migrant children the right to health care and education, organized the construction of schools directly inside the brickyards and established a residential home for at-risk migrant children.
+As director of AVANI organization, Anuradha has facilitated the rescue of 341 child laborers, provided 5,604 migrant children the right to health care and education, organized the construction of schools directly inside the brickyards and established a residential home for at-risk migrant children.
 From the beginning, Anuradha recognized that child-labor was a cyclical phenomena oftentimes beginning with women in vulnerable positions.
 Searching for longer-term solutions to the root of the issues surrounding child labor, she founded the Women and Child Rights Campaign (WCRC), devoted to educating and empowering widowed, divorced and abandoned women–those at the greatest risk of sending their children into the workforce out of necessity.

 Working at the grassroots level organizing meetings in rural villages, Anuradha drives change by providing marginalized rural women and children access to information regarding their legal civil rights.
 She motivates them to unite, do for themselves, pursue education and act on their own issues.